MizaGBF/Rosetta-Public/readme.md

 * `/owner maintenance`: Commands to manually set or clear a GBF maintenance date.
 * `/owner stream`: Commands to manually set a GBF upcoming stream date and infos.
 * `/owner schedule`: Commands to manually edit the GBF schedule or to force an update.
 * `/owner account`: Commands to set a GBF account on the bot.
-I won't provide any help with this.
+I won't provide any help with this and the commands are self-explanatory.
 * `/owner db`: Commands to manually set a Dread Barrage event.
 * `/owner gw`: Commands to manually set and edit an Unite and Fight event.
 * `/owner buff`: Commands to debug the GW buff data used by my crew.
 I haven't used it in a long while.